dev-ext/gulp-HTML-bolierplate/readme.md

 Install Bower: `npm install --global bower`

 ## Getting strated ##
- 1.Download the master version, extract it
+ 1. Download the master version, extract it
- 2.Rename to project name
+ 2. Rename to project name
- 3.Then open terminal from project dir and run `npm install`, `bower install`.
+ 3. Then open terminal from project dir and run `npm install`, `bower install`.
 Be patient
- 1. Run `gulp serve --dev` to run your app
+ 4. Run `gulp serve --dev` to run your app

 ## Build Task ##
  1. Run `gulp clean` for clean project dir